Leave No Trace

 Principle 1: Know Before You Go

 -Research the area that you plan to visit so that you can adequately prepare and have both a safe and enjoyable adventure.
 This includes knowing the areas conditions, terrain, wildlife, and any rules/regulations.
+You can learn more about Martin County’s trails on AllTrails!

 -Check weather conditions and prepare for them as needed.
 Florida’s weather can change from sunshine to rain in just a few hours, so remember to pack both your sunscreen and your rain jacket!